CanelaSoftware/cassiaDB_docs/docs/AddingUsers.md

 ### Authorizing Your App

-1. Call [cdb_auth](https://docs.livecloud.io/Auth/) with the necessary parameters after the call to "initializeCassiaDB" in the "preOpenStack" of the application's stack script.
+1. Call [cdb_auth](https://docs.livecloud.io/Auth/) with the necessary parameters after the call to "initializeCanelaDB" in the "preOpenStack" of the application's stack script.
 Hardcode the email and password of the user account created in the "Creating User Accounts" section above in your stack script.
 This will authenticate the user with the hardcoded credentials when the application is opened.

 		on preOpenStack
-     		initializeCassiaDB
+     		initializeCanelaDB
      		get cdb_auth(pEmail,pPassword,"user")
 		end preOpenStack